 Britain in Bloom

 RP obtained further quotes regarding signage celebrating Claverley’s gold BIB award.
-RP sent detailed information regarding three quotes to Gill Price (Secretary PC).
+RP sent detailed information regarding three quotes to Gill Price (Clerk to PC).
 We await the outcome of the Parish Council decision.
 JR suggested a logo on the signs.
 The meeting liked this idea but we will have to investigate if this will be possible.

 Action: All – Awaiting Parish Council decision RP to maintain contact.